Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 Start with parentage and decision authority

 People often jump straight to weekends and holidays.
-The stronger move is to start with the foundation: legal parentage and decision authority for school and healthcare.
+A better starting point is the foundation: legal parentage and decision authority for school and healthcare.

-This matters most for unmarried parents, planned co-parenting, and assisted reproduction.
-Many families assume intention will translate automatically into enforceable status everywhere.
+This foundation matters most for unmarried parents, planned co-parenting, and assisted reproduction.
+Many families assume intention will automatically become enforceable status everywhere.
 Sometimes it does.
 Sometimes it does not.
-If there is uncertainty, it is safer to address it early than to find out during a crisis.
+If there is uncertainty, it is safer to address it early than to discover it during a school office visit, an ER situation, or an airport check-in.

 When people search for shared parental responsibility or equal parental responsibility, they are usually trying to answer two questions: who decides and who gets time.